arblast/Portfolio/README.md

 # Portfolio

 This is my portfolio website!
+This site is built entirely using Vanilla JavaScript and pure HTML/CSS.
 Click [here](https://arblast.github.io/Portfolio/) to check out the website.